openline-ai/openline.ai/docs/contribute/how-to-contribute.md

 * Is the contribution architected correctly?
 * Is the contribution polished?

-Note: if your pull request isn't getting enough attention, you can use the [community chat](community) to get help to find reviewers.
+Note: if your pull request isn't getting enough attention, you can use the [community slack][slack] to get help to find reviewers.

 ## Testing